The Pacific War Online Encyclopedia

 Copyright © "Commander Zulu".
 Via Wikimedia Commons

 Britain never put a semiautomatic rifle into service,

-sticking with the Lee-Enfield bolt action rifle to the end of
+sticking with the Lee-Enfield bolt action rifle to the end of the

 war.
 This was an excellent rifle, capable of very rapid and

 accurate fire, but only if the soldier was exquisitely

 the field.
 The rifle used a 0.303 round that was unnecessarily

 of its drawbacks, the Enfield was beloved by the troops, and few

 ever picked up a Garand in preference their Enfield.

 |Lee-Enfield Rifle Number 4

 The Lee-Enfield had a relatively short barrel, which was

 dropped from service after just a year and a half.

 |Lee-Enfield Rifle Number 5

 Library and Archives Canada.
 Via Wikimedia

 But somehow the British came up with the Sten gun,

 arguably the most successful submachine gun of the war.
 It was

-flimsy and prone to jamming, but it also was
+flimsy and prone to jamming, but it also was very easy to

-and it was easy to break down.
-Later

-robust and were used
+easy to break down.
+Later versions were more robust and were used

 in large numbers by the airborne forces.
 The gun was copied by partisan and resistance groups

 in Europe and even by the Germans, who called theirs the MP3008.